sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

 full routing index.
 A routing index is a mapping from index position ranges (represented as 2-tuples) to relays, where the relays are represented as ENDIVERouterData members of the ENDIVE.
-The routing index must cover all possible values of the index.
+The routing index must map every possible value of the index to exactly one relay.

 An IndexSpec field describes how the index is to be constructed.
-There are four kinds of IndexSpec: Raw, Weighted, RSAId, and Ed25519Id.
+There are four types of IndexSpec: Raw, Raw Spans, Weighted, RSAId, and Ed25519Id.
 We'll describe how to build the indices for each.

 Every index may either have an integer key, or a binary-string key.
 We define the "successor" of an integer index as the succeeding integer.
 We define the "successor" of a binary string as the next binary string of the same length in lexical (memcmp) order.
 We define "predecessor" as the inverse of "successor".
+Both these operations "wrap around" the index.

 The algorithms here describe a set of invariants that are "verified".
 Relays SHOULD check each of these invariants;
 authorities MUST NOT generate any ENDIVEs that violate them.
-If a relay encounters an ENDIVE that cannot be verified, then the ENDIVE cannot be expended.
+If a relay encounters an ENDIVE that cannot be verified, then the ENDIVE cannot be expanded.

 > XXXX should there be some way to define an index as a subset of another
 > index, with elements weighted in different ways?
+We'll find out later
+> whether that's beneficial.

 ### Raw indices